AhmedMaherElSaeidi/AhmedMaherElSaeidi/README.md

     <br />
     <section align="center">
       <p color="#a569bd">
-        I'm a Software Engineer who graduated from Helwan University in June 2024 from the Faculty of Computers and Artificial Intelligence with a cumulative GPA of 3.9 out of 4 (Canadian System).
+        I am a recent graduate software engineer from Helwan University.
+I graduated in June 2024 from the Faculty of Computers and Artificial Intelligence with a cumulative GPA of 3.9 out of 4 (Canadian System).
       </p>
       <p color="#a569bd">
-        I possess two years of hands-on experience in web development.
+        I have two years of hands-on experience in web development.
 I have completed projects using React.js and Angular for the front end, with a solid understanding of DOM structure.
 On the backend, I've utilized Node.js and PHP.
 My expertise extends to working with various databases, including SQL (MySQL, SQL Server) and NoSQL (Firebase, MongoDB).
-I have also done desktop applications using Java, eg. Task Manager for Ubuntu OS.
+        Additionally, I have developed desktop applications using Java GUI, such as a Task Manager for the Ubuntu OS.
       </p>
       <p color="#a569bd">
-        At the moment, I'm passionate about expanding my skill set into Machine Learning and Deep Learning.
-I have effectively implemented various machine-learning algorithms for applying regression and classification techniques.
-Additionally, I have applied preprocessing techniques to optimize data for desired outcomes.
-Lately, I have dealt with libraries like Tensorflow and OpenCV to do computer vision projects for classifying and segmenting images.
-These experiences underscore my commitment to leveraging cutting-edge technologies in solving real-world challenges.
+        I am enthusiastic about expanding my Machine Learning and Deep Learning skills.
+I have successfully implemented various machine-learning algorithms for regression and classification.
+In addition, I have applied preprocessing techniques to optimize data for the desired outcomes.
+Recently, I have worked with libraries such as Tensorflow and OpenCV to work on computer vision projects, which involved classifying and segmenting images.
+These experiences highlight my dedication to utilizing advanced technologies to solve real-world problems.
       </p>
     </section>
   </section>